Chocolate Zucchini Cake with Brown Sugar Streusel

 For sure you need to be making this chocolate zucchini cake with any zucchini that crosses your path, especially since zucchini season isn’t going to last forever.

 I guarantee if you don’t have any from your own personal stash, there are at least a dozen people within your network of family and friends who probably have at least a trunk full put together.

 This chocolate cake is moist (thank you, zucchini!) and tasty.
 Perfect for a nice dessert after a meal but also light (and healthy-ish if you make a few substitutions) enough for a snack-type cake.
 As in, I’m totally making this for my kids this week to eat as an after school snack and you can’t make me feel guilty about it.

 I’ve never thought to sprinkle brown sugar on top of a cake but it’s genius, really.
 The brown sugar bakes into a sweet, brickle-like layer that when combined with the soft, chocolate cake is pure magic.
 Come to me little zucchini, I have a plan for you!

-- 1/3 cup coconut oil (can substitue canola or vegetable oil)
+- ⅓ cup coconut oil, can substitue canola or vegetable oil

-- 1 3/4 cup granulated sugar
+- 1 ¾ cup (371 g) granulated sugar

 - 2 large eggs